 The secret walk wayFrom the bad news, inspired me to do this video.
 Everyone got choices on their own wished, but not for PWDs.
 We got no right to get access to the basic facilities easily, and we have no even right to be ..fear ..of anything.
 Check out the ‘Face on, the secret walk way… (Video with English closed caption)’Read More »

 I said on the PostToday interviewed: “Our law has clear defined, people are all equal, we are all the same, we are human.
 You will definitely be the people with disabilities in the future.”
-Thanks to PostToday Ref : To this link (Thai)Read More »
+Thanks to PostToday Ref to this link: http://www.posttoday.com/social/general/485876 (In Thai)Read More »

 Strong Network is what I’m always paying attention for, specially friends from oversea.
 Some of their member are interesting and working on the accessibility since so long.
 They wanted to try out our Bangkok Train system, yes we’re on the same page.
 But it was not easy for a group of my new friends from Singapore to try out by them self.
 So I volunteered on the last day to send them back, travelling from Siam area to the Su-varn-na-phu-mi International Airport.
 We could also save some money too.Read More »